SchneiderAndy-zz/ADSchema/README.md

    Add-ADSchemaAuxiliaryClassToClass -AuxiliaryClass asTest -Class User -ADLDS $True
 ```
 # Overview
-The purpose of this module is to allow users to easily add attributes and classes to the schema of Active Directory.
+The purpose of this module is to allow users to easily add attributes and classes to the schema of Active Directory or to modify the schema of an ADLDS instance.
 Editing the schema is often a daunting task and requires knowledge of several details that most people do not think about on a regular basis.

 There is also a lot of fear when it comes to manually adding attributes, because it is a task that cannot be undone.
 Attributes in AD can be disabled, but they cannot be deleted.